JosephTsengD/resume_jQuery/README.md

 1. Go to the [Javascript Basics course](https://www.udacity.com/course/ud804) and select "View Course Materials."
 2. Go through the videos and assignments in this course to learn the JavaScript necessary to build your resume.
-3. Review your work against the Project Rubric (on the next page).
-4. When you are satisfied with your project, submit it according to the Submission Instructions on the next page.

 ### By the end:
-My resume looks like this
+My resume looks like this:
 ![resume_jquery.PNG](http://user-image.logdown.io/user/13154/blog/13069/post/336005/lZaxUuiUQEyrR5y9DfKZ_resume_jquery.PNG)

 And my repository includes the following files: